Images courtesy of © Crown copyright (2008) Visit Wales.

 Departs every Monday & Thursday all year round start time 09:00 hours and return time 17:30 hours approx from National Museum Cardiff.- map

-Exterior tour at the 13th-century Castell Coch, (Red Castle).
+Depart from Cardiff for a short exterior tour at the 13th-century Castell Coch, (Red Castle).
 Scenic drive through an ancient wood and on to the mountain road to descend into the Rhymney Valley to Caerphilly town.
 Guided tour at Wales' largest castle (Caerphilly Castle) a mighty fortress with the famous tower which out leans Pisa.
 Journey through the former industrial valleys of South Wales where you guide will tell the stories of coal and iron making and the impact on the Nation.
 Sightseeing tour of the Brecon Beacons National Park, a jewel in the crown of the UK's protected landscapes, explores the central area of the park with ample photo stops to capture the beauty and diversity of its stunning rolling hills and lush green valleys.
 This is a beautiful part of Wales with an abundance of wide open spaces for Welsh black cattle, mountain ponies and sheep to graze.
 Lunch stop at Brecon town, a traditional Mid Wales market town, positioned on the banks of the River Usk and River Honddu, and sheltered by mountains.
 There are plenty of lunch options which your guide will be happy to point out to you.
 After lunch, visit the scenic Monmouthshire and Brecon Canal followed by a guided tour of Brecon Cathedral.
 Late afternoon travel toward the Black Mountains on the eastern region of the park, in good weather the high point will deliver fantastic views.
 Continue our journey south returning to Cardiff at 17.30 (5.30pm) approx.

 © 2002 - 2011 Where When Wales - All rights reserved - Tel: +44 (0) 7773 786228